halmartin/meraki-builder/README.md

 * Copy `buildroot/board/meraki/mx80/buildroot-config` to `.config` in your extracted buildroot directory
 * Copy `buildroot/board/merkai/mx80` to `board/meraki/mx80` in your buildroot tree
 * Run `make` to build buildroot, the bootable/flashable image can be found in `output/images/ubi_image.bin`

+# Firmware update

+* download the latest release and copy it to your device
+* execute `fw_upgrade ./postmerkOS-YYYYMMDD.bin`
+* once flashed, the device will reboot to the updated firmware image